Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 ## Features
 ### Existing features
 #### Home
-* Instructions modal.
+* Intuitve instructions modal.
 * Call to action: Encourage the user to take action.
-In this case start the game.
+In the case of the home page, start the game.

 #### Game page
-* Game tiles: clickable, turn on click.
+* Game cards: clickable, and turn on click.
 * Game logic: in case there is a match, the cards animate and remain visible.
 * Moves counter: after each move (when two cards turned) the counter updates.
 * Game over modal.